 We made a video compilation of X-rays of an enlarged heart in dogs.
 These images were sent by our amazing Facebook followers.

 Enlarged heart, or dilated cardiomyopathy, in dogs is a condition when the heart becomes enlarged enough to be unable to properly contract its muscle which results in blood back up in the chambers.
 When this happens the blood pushes at the walls of the heart chambers and this results in stretching and thinning the walls.
-This makes the heart unable to pump properly and unable to maintain the circulation throughout the body.
+This makes the heart unable to pump properly and unable to maintain circulation throughout the body.

+All tissues and organs need blood enriched with oxygen to function properly, especially the lungs and the kidneys.
 This results in a build-up of fluid in the lungs, and as the heart becomes overloaded, heart failure will set in.

 What are the symptoms of an enlarged heart in dogs?

-– irregular or weakened pulse; muffled or crackling sound while breathing, weakness and lethargy, weight loss and loss of appetite, rapid breathing and shortness of breath, coughing, heart murmurs and arrhythmias, syncope, sudden death.
+– irregular or weakened pulse; muffled or crackling sound while breathing, weakness and lethargy, weight loss and loss of appetite, rapid breathing and shortness of breath, coughing, heart murmurs and arrhythmia, syncope, sudden death.

-What is the treatment of an enlarged heart in dogs?
+What is the Treatment of an Enlarged Heart in Dogs?